Nandakumar-M/Nandakumar-M.github.io/content/posts/an-approach-to-multitenancy-with-mysql.md

 ](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_BestPractices.html)

 ### 3. Shared schema
 In this approach, multiple tenants are mapped to a single schema (or database) and so their data are stored in a set of shared tables.
 This approach scales better for larger number of tenants as we can pack hundreds or thousands of tenants in a single schema.
-However, it comes with its **own set of challenges**.
+However, it comes with its own set of challenges.

 Since the tables are shared across tenants, each row should be mapped to its tenant in some way.
-For the application, tenant scoping is no longer straight-forward as every database query now needs to filter for the current tenant’s rows only.
+For the application, tenant scoping is no longer straight-forward as every query now needs to filter for the current tenant’s rows only.

 Shared schema also results in much larger table sizes compared to the first two approaches and poses a challenge of how to make sure the database engine efficiently processes application queries.